 (79.2 Lec.
 Hrs./39.6 Lab Hrs.)
-Prerequisite: PHY:212 or permission of instructor.
+Prerequisite: MAT:210 or PHY:212 or consent of instructor.
+Co-requisite: MAT:216.

 POLITICAL SCIENCE

 POL:111 American National Government

 A survey of American government and politics.
 It includes discussion of the historical foundations and fundamental principles of American democracy, the basic institutions of government, the fundamental rights of citizens and the public policy process.